Table of Contents

-If we just lazed around on the sofa all day and did nothing at all, our necessary energy intake would be somewhere around the resting metabolism.
+If we just lazed around laying on the coach all day and did nothing at all, our necessary energy intake would be somewhere around the resting metabolism.
 However, an average person needs to receive a little more energy for all daily activities.

 Its amount differs based on our lifestyle and the intensity of our daily activities, which is expressed by the coefficient PAL (physical activity level).
 The variance of this coefficient can be quite significant, from a sedentary lifestyle with a minimum of movement to a very active and demanding job.
 Do you want to know the detailed division of the PAL coefficient and how to calculate your total daily energy intake?
 You can find everything in the article How to calculate energy and macronutrient intake for weight loss or muscle gain?

-In order to maintain an optimal weight and not gain weight, the general rule says that we should take about as many calories as we spend during the day.
-So, why do we gain weight?
+In order to maintain an optimal weight and not gain weight, there is a general rule that we should take about as many calories as we spend during the day.
+So why do we gain weight?

 7 most frequent reasons why we gain weight

-Surely you have already heard statements like “I can eat everything without getting fat”, or the opposite case – “I gain weight just by breathing”.
+Surely you have already heard sentences like “I can eat everything, and I will not gain a gram”, or the opposite case – “I gain weight just by breathing”.
 Genetics may play a certain role in overweight or obesity, but not as significant as is often claimed in our society.
 Genetic defects, which are directly linked to obesity, play a role in less than 1% of the population.

 According to the prestigious Harvard University, the probability that two obese parents will raise an obese child is up to 80%.
 However, this does not necessarily mean that genetics is to blame.
-It should not be forgotten that the child is raised by his parents while developing certain lifestyle habits and lifestyle itself.
-It can be assumed that the evaluation was also based on the results of their research, which they carried out on several identical twins.
-They ate the same portions of food for three months, and the difference in weight gain was quite significant, from four to thirteen kilos.
+It should not be forgotten that the child is led by his parents to certain lifestyle habits and lifestyle itself.
+We can assume that their evaluation was also based on the results of their research, which they carried out on several identical twins.
+They were fed the same rations of food for three months, and the difference in weight gain was quite significant, from four to thirteen kilos.
 However, their results may have been distorted by the twins’ dietary history, and thus as they were fed before the research, their overall upbringing, and also the intestinal microbiome.
-This simply means that even when two people eat the same food, they do not have to absorb (get) the same energy.
+This simply means that even when two people eat the same food, they do not have to absorb (take) the same energy.

 Signals that a person has a genetic predisposition to obesity: